agencyenterprise/awesome-hackathon-tools/README.md

 - [SDS Content Generator](https://sds-content-generator.vercel.app/) - Generate content for Hacker News and SEO
 - [Metatags.io](http://metatags.io/) - View how SEO looks and generate metatags
 - [RapidAPI](https://rapidapi.com/) - A lot of great API’s that can help on your project
+- [Glitch](https://glitch.com/) - The fastest way to develop and host a web app.
+Deploys as you type.
+Perfect for [slack apps](https://glitch.com/edit/#!/remix/slack-bolt-hello-world).

 ## Domains
 - [@SlackDomain](https://agencyenterprise.slack.com/team/U03G8EVLPEX) - Buy and manage domains easily via Slack - already installed to AE’s Slack